webplatform/docs/css/data_types/resolution/index.md

 ;'''dpcm'''
 :This unit represents the number of dots per centimeter.
 As 1 inch is 2.54 cm, '''1dpcm ≈ 0.39dpi'''.
 ;'''dppx'''
 :This unit represents the number of dots per px unit.
-Due to the 1:96 fixed ratio of CSS '''in''' to CSS '''px''', '''1dppx''' is equivalent to '''96dpi''', that corresponds to the default resolution of images displayed in CSS as defined by {{cssxref("image-resolution")}}.
+Due to the 1:96 fixed ratio of CSS '''in''' to CSS '''px''', '''1dppx''' is equivalent to '''96dpi''', that corresponds to the default resolution of images displayed in CSS as defined by the [[css/property/image_resolution|image-resolution]] property.
 }}
 {{Examples_Section
 |Not_required=No